cap-js-community/mtx-tool/docs/service-manager/index.md

 ## Downtime Free Credential Rotation

-It is a recommended to do credential rotation on a regular basis for security reasons.
-Especially in productive environments, it is necessary to do this in a downtime free manner.
-The following procedure describes a pattern in which credentials stored in bindings managed by Service Manager can be rotated best:
+It is recommended to do credential rotation on a regular basis for security reasons.
+Especially in productive environments, it is necessary to perform the rotation in a downtime free manner to ensure business continuity.
+The following procedure describes a pattern which can be applied to rotate credentials best which are stored in bindings managed by Service Manager:

-1) Use
+1) _Create new bindings_: Use

 ```
 mtx --svm-fresh-bindings SERVICE_PLAN <TENANT_ID>